 You’ll be surprised at how much sugar are snuck into things we eat regularly (or things that we would guess are low in sugar!)

-Food that are low on the glycemic index include chick peas, kidney beans, sweet potatoes, wholegrain bread (NOT wholewheat), Cherries, Plums, Rolled Oats, Almond milk and dried apple slices.
+Food that is low on the glycemic index includes chickpeas, kidney beans, sweet potatoes, whole grain bread (NOT wholewheat), Cherries, Plums, Rolled Oats, Almond milk and dried apple slices.

 A lot of the foods in this group are high in sugar (Plus dairy has been scientifically proven to increase inflammation and breakouts!
 It’s one of Batty’s BIGGEST triggers for acne).
 FYI- Dairy increases IGF-1

 This keeps you full, reduces sugar cravings and doesn’t make you feel like you’re constantly wanting to eat something (you know that feeling when you’re already FULL, but not satisfied, and you feel like a wild animal because you feel like you NEED to keep eating?
 Protein high foods can help STOP that out of control feeling, especially if you start your day with protein).
-Protein rich food include eggs, beans and nuts.
+Protein-rich food includes eggs, beans and nuts.
 NOTE: Brown rice protein is NOT a good source for anyone!
 Go with a hemp protein instead (or pea protein, if you’re not sensitive to it like Batty is).
-Also try to avoid whey protein as it increases IGF-1
+Also, try to avoid whey protein as it increases IGF-1

-- Don’t let you blood sugar get super low by skipping meals, especially breakfast
+Don’t let your blood sugar get super low by skipping meals, especially breakfast

 You’ve heard it a million times… breakfast is the most important meal of the day- well it’s true!
 Many people will actually spike their blood sugar simply by waking up in the morning.
 Breakfast (both making sure we eat it, and what we choose to eat) set in motion how our body functions for the duration of the day.
 You want it to face the day as bravely as you do!